How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 wordpress plugins

-Installing WordPress After Setting Up Your Dreamhost Account
+Installing WordPress After Setting up Your Dreamhost Account

 What if you unchecked the “pre-install WordPress” box, so WordPress hasn’t been added to your website?
 Or what if you’ve registered a new domain name to run a second WordPress site from your account?